Queen Elizabeth College, Mauritius

-Queen Elizabeth College (QEC) is a girls secondary school in Mauritius.
-It accommodates girls and boys of 11 to 18 years based on their performance at the Certificate of Primary Education (CPE) examinations.
-The school prepares its students for the National Assessment at Form III, awarding the Form III Certificate; O Level examinations, awarding the School Certificate; and the A Level examinations, awarding the Higher School Certificate.
+Queen Elizabeth College (QEC) is a, previously, all-girls, prestigious academic institution in Mauritius with high admission standards.
+As from 2021, it has now become a mixed school and accommodates girls and boys of age 15 to 18 years based on their academic performance at the National Certificate of Education (NCE) examinations.
+The school prepares its students for the O Level examinations, awarding the School Certificate; and the A Level examinations, awarding the Higher School Certificate.

 The school is well known for having produced many female leaders at the national level as well as at the international level.
 The graduates have become female scholars, professionals, scientists, leaders and politicians amongst others.

 History

 By late 40’s, there were two secondary schools for boys but there was an urgent need for a secondary school for girls.
 In 1950, the Government purchased a private house with nine acres of ground and turned it into a school at Vandermersch Street in Rose Hill.
 The school opened in 1951 and was located at a short distance from the main road.
 A small garden with endemic plants and palm trees offered a welcome green space during recreation.

 The new compound inaugurated in 1953 and named after Queen Elizabeth II.
 Mrs. Betty Flashman assumed duty as the first headmistress in the same year.
 The building accommodated classrooms for science (physics, chemistry, and biology), and new subjects including art, cookery, needlework, and music.
 It was endowed with a library, a gymnasium, a swimming pool, and a large field for sports.
 The new facilities added up to ensure a complete and successful education for girls.

 Admission to the college was based on top performance nationwide in 6th standard at primary level.
 There were twelve classrooms for students from Forms 1 to 5.
 At that time, sixth formers were few.
 They used the physics laboratory and the geography room as their classes.
-It was the among the first schools to offer opportunity for girls to study a range of subjects including biology and physics.
+It was among the first schools to offer opportunity for girls to study a range of subjects including biology and physics.
 A system of Houses based on women models - Nightingale, Pankhurst, Fry and Curie – inculcated a sense of belonging as each house would add points for performance in both academic studies and in sports.